benva/grailed-notify/README.md

 # Grailed Notify

-A simple Python script that logs into your Grailed account and polls the site continuously, notifying you via SMS or e-mail of any notable deals meeting your designer, category, and sizing specifications.
+A simple Python script that notifies you via email on deals on Grailed you would otherwise have missed.
+Select your favourite designers, along with the categories and sizing you're interested in, with an optional minimum and maximum price.

 ## Installation

 ### 1. Clone the repository

 `git clone https://github.com/benva/grailed-notify.git`